kw-ch/kw-ch.github.io/wip_project/mini-projects.md

 Pic here

-This was made possible with a lot of jumpers and female headers that lets you use swap out the resistor and capacitor values to achieve whatever desired frequency/duty cycle/delay.
-It's definitely janky, but it was fun to make and play around with.
+This was made possible with a lot of jumpers to switch up the connections and female machined pin headers to allow resistor and capacitor values to be swapped out as desired.

 So do I use this?
-Well, not really.
-The astable mode is nice to quickly get a PWM signal running without having to go through the hassle of setting things up on an MCU.
-Aside from that I don't really use it.
-But given that monostable, bistable and astable multivibrators can be building blocks for a lot of things, perhaps I might use them for another project later on.
+Well, the astable mode is helpful for getting a PWM signal up and running without needing to set things up on an MCU.
+But aside from that, I don't use it much.
+However, multivibrators are building blocks for many types of circuits, so perhaps I may find a use for them later on.